 There are many things that make up a life.
-Try it—replay a few memorable moments of yours in your mind and you’ll see what I mean.
+Try it—replay a few memorable moments in your mind and you’ll see what I mean.
 What comes first?
-The faces, the feelings, the achievements?
-The streets, the summer nights, the could-have-should-have-would-haves?
-The almost friends, the almost lovers, each and every almost there?
-Those dreams that seduced you but were too fast to be chased, that last cigarette you washed out with beer before having to find your way back home on your own again, the delicious feelings that you didn’t know how to find on your own so you kept going back to get your fix?
-The cup of coffee that warmed your hands on a cool autumn day, the last sigh you breathed out after you crawled into bed, found the most comfortable spot, and was ready to drift off to sleep?
+The faces, the feelings, the successes?
+The streets, the summer nights, the could-have-beens?
+The almost-friends, the almost-lovers, every single almost-there?
+The dreams that seduced you but were too fast to chase, the last cigarette you washed down with beer before you had to find your way back home alone, the delicious feelings you could not find on your own so you kept going back for your fix?
+The cup of coffee that warmed your hands on a cool autumn day?
+The last sigh you exhaled after crawling into bed, finding the most comfortable spot and ready to drift off to sleep?
 How you were relatable, just never enough to be included?
-How life was at times both your friend and your fan?
-How they told you that being fiery was the best thing about you, and the scariest thing about you, but every time you smiled they knew they jumped through all the right hoops and got something right; and how they left because somehow you became too much, despite you feeling you were always too little?
-How quickly you used to bounce back from every knock, until… but wait, you are not dead yet.
-I was just about to say ‘until the one that knocked you dead,’ but that probably has not happened to you yet.
-Good.
-Good on you.
-Keep going.
-Believe me, you don’t want to be dead.
-You want to stay alive and make your own decisions for as long as you possibly can, even if you think it sucks and you’d rather have been born a duck.
+How life was, at times, both your friend and your fan?
+How they told you that the fiery part of you was the best part, but also the scariest part?
+How every time you smiled they knew they had jumped through all the right hoops and got something right, because they got you?
+How they left you because you somehow became too much, even though you felt you were always too little?
+How quickly you used to bounce back from each blow until… But wait, you are not dead yet.
+I was just about to say until the one that knocked you out, but that probably has not happened to you yet.
+That’s good.
+Good for you.
+Believe me, you do not want to be dead.
+You want to stay alive and make your own decisions for as long as possible, even if you think it sucks and you’d rather have been born a duck.

-“But wait, don’t panic.
+‘But wait, don’t panic.
 This is not the end.
-There are many ways you can choose to go from here, and most of them are about staying alive.”
+There are many paths you can take from here, and most of them are about staying alive.’

-“As what?
-I only want to be myself.”
+‘As what?
+I just want to be myself.’

 She sighs.
 We’re in the garden, under a tree, and the cool breeze makes me shiver.